-Both products are naturally lactose- and gluten-free and don’t contain any artificial ingredients.
-In my opinion, Ample V has a slight edge over Ambronite because it has few carbohydrates and sugar, but instead, it offers more fat.
+Both products are naturally free of lactose and gluten, and don’t contain any artificial ingredients.
+In my opinion, Ample V has a slight edge over Ambronite because it has few carbohydrates and sugar and offers more fat.

 Ambronite comes in powder form, and you have to mix it with water or your favorite nut milk.
 While the single-serving packs are convenient for traveling, you’ll have to bring a shaker-bottle to mix your drink.